 Type: Corporate and Commercial Offices

-Gateway houses the regional headquarters of our Emerging Markets and Asia Pacific pharmaceutical, consumer healthcare and ViiV businesses.
-It is also the global headquarters of our Established Products, Nutrition and Pain Management teams and home to our commercial operations for the local Singapore market.
+GSK Asia House is the regional headquarters for our Pharmaceutical and Consumer Healthcare operations in the Asia Pacific.
+It is also the global headquarters of our Classic & Established Products group, Nutrition and Pain Management teams and home to our commercial operations for the Singapore market.

 Address: 38 Quality Road, Singapore 618809